bparanj/Essential-TDD/book/en/19-first-test/19-first-test.markdown

 ## Discussion ##

+In Test First Programming, you write the test before you write the code.
 This chapter does not use Test First Programming.
-It is introduced in the next chapter.
+Test First Programming is introduced in the next chapter.

 Lets write a calculator program that can add two numbers.
-Here is the calculator class with an add method:
+Create a calculator.rb file with Calculator class that has an add method as shown:

 ```ruby
 class Calculator